wevbarker/HiGGS-devel/README.md

 The sub-package `HiGGS_variations.m` incorporates elements of [Cyril Pitrou's](https://github.com/CyrilPitrou) code from [this repository](https://github.com/xAct-contrib/examples).

-The files `./xAct/HiGGS/Documentation/*.pdf` are carbon copies of the source notebooks.
+The files `HiGGS.pdf` and `HiGGS_sources.pdf` are carbon copies of the source notebooks.

-The license is in `COPYING`.
+The notebook `tutor.nb` contains some more basic examples.

 #### What are peta4 and appcg?

-The files `./peta4.*` and `./appcg.*` refer to the jobs which implement the [HiGGS Commissioning Survey](https://wevbarker.com/higgs.html) and various unit tests.
+The files `./xAct/HiGGS/Documentation/Examples/peta4.*` and `./xAct/HiGGS/Documentation/Examples/appcg.*` refer to the jobs which implement the [HiGGS Commissioning Survey](https://wevbarker.com/higgs.html) and various unit tests.
 HiGGS does _not_ need these files to function.
 The names refer to two computing services:
 1. [Peta-4](https://www.hpc.cam.ac.uk/systems/peta-4) is a supercomputer, the CPU component of the heterogeneous [CSD3](https://www.hpc.cam.ac.uk/high-performance-computing) facility belonging to the [University of Cambridge](https://www.cam.ac.uk/).
 2. [appcg](https://www.astro.phy.cam.ac.uk/local/computing) is a small, private compute server belonging to the [Cavendish Laboratory Astrophysics Group]().